Research

 Graduate Training

-More than 130 future pharmaceutical scientists receive training from over 50 graduate faculty in the college’s comprehensive graduate education program in pharmaceutical sciences.
-College of Pharmacy Ph.D. students have the opportunity to participate in cutting-edge research through study in five areas: medicinal chemistry, pharmaceutics, pharmacodynamics, clinical pharmaceutical sciences and pharmaceutical outcomes and policy.
+More than 150 future pharmaceutical scientists receive training from nearly 75 graduate faculty in the college’s comprehensive graduate education program in pharmaceutical sciences.
+College of Pharmacy Ph.D. students have the opportunity to participate in cutting-edge research through study in five areas: medicinal chemistry, pharmaceutics, cellular and systems pharmacology, clinical pharmaceutical sciences and pharmaceutical outcomes and policy.
 Our graduates contribute to advancing pharmaceutical sciences through positions in academia, industry and government agencies such as the FDA.

 Pharm.D.
 Training